-Bible for Children is now providing Bible stories for the children in Macedonia.
-There are 2 million people who speak Macedonian.
-This picture from The First Easter shows the Macedonian text.
-Please pray for Macedonia.
+Bible for Children is soon providing Bible stories for children in Ghana who speak Gurene.
+There are .7 million people that speak this language.
+This picture from The Birth of Jesus shows the Gurene text.
+Please pray for Ghana.

 Scott watched his Mom carefully plant some pansies in her flower garden.
 “Every flower looks like a little face,” Scot said.

 “They do,” Mom replied.
 “They remind me of little children.”